Traffic Impact Study January 2007Willow Creek Subdivision Kalispell, Montana

 decrease the dependence on Meridian Road.
 The first of these routes is the new street connecting

-the northwestern comer of the development site to U.S. Highway 2 which would be constructed by
+the northwestern corner of the development site to U.S. Highway 2 which would be constructed by

 the developer.
 This route would provide easy access to U.S. Highway 2 and would encourage a